Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 2. Create a new solution with a library project.
    * <small>In Visual Studio, choose _Class Library_ under _Visual C#_.</small>
    * <small>In MonoDevelop, choose _Library_ under _Other » .NET_.</small>
-3. Change the target framework to .NET 4.5 (for compatibility with Mono on Linux).
+3. Change the target framework to .NET 4.5 (for compatibility with Linux).
    * <small>In Visual Studio: right-click on the project, click the _Application_ tab, and change the _Target framework_ dropdown to _.NET Framework 4.5_.</small>
    * <small>In MonoDevelop: right-click on the project, click the _Build » General_ tab, and change